 - charges more than one device at once

 - Pretty expensive

-Not to dunk on Valve, but battery life isn’t one of the Steam Deck’s strengths, especially if you’re running the best Steam Deck games on the go.
+Battery life isn’t one of Steam Deck’s greatest strengths, especially if you’re running the best Steam Deck games on the go.
 So, to prevent unexpected shutdowns from spoiling your session, we’d suggest adding an Anker Powercore+ power bank to your accessory arsenal.

 Thanks to its impressive 26800mAh capacity, the Anker Powercore+ can fully charge the Steam Deck up to five times.
 It’ll also provide juice just as fast as your regular charger, as it matches the Deck’s 45W requirements.
 That’s not to say you’ll only be able to connect Valve’s portable, as it’ll happily give your smartphone and most other USB devices a battery boost.

 The best Steam Deck case is the Jsaux ModCase.

 |Material||PC-ABS and silicone|

 - No compartments like a traditional case